pytorch/pytorch/docs/source/named_tensor.rst

 Named tensors use names to check that some APIs are being used correctly and propagate names in a process called *name inference*.
-Name inference works as the following:
+Name inference is a two-step process:

 - Check names: an operator may check that certain dimensions must match.
 - Propagate names: name inference computes and propagates names to output tensors.